 There are a plethora of other ideas in this book which make it worthwhile, because if even one of them helps you then it will be worth reading.
 It was ahead of it's time in encouraging the reader to work remotely, and leverage broadband, laptops, wi-fi and lots of other techologies that free people from a fixed workplace.

-Lastly one nugget that was not in the book from Tim Ferriss's podcasts - don't take advice from people unless they are sucessful at what they are advising you about.
+Lastly one nugget that was not in the book, but is from Tim Ferriss's podcasts - don't take advice from people unless they are sucessful at what they are advising you about.
 That eliminates the majority of people in the ''self-improvement'' market.

 The 7 habits of highly effective people - Stephen Covey

 This book is used widely by college and school students and unless you have been living on a remote island, you will have heard of the principles espoused by the author.